Zoran Marušić: Loaning to Voždovac

 After Sloga's permission to all players for leaving the club, Marušić moved on loan to the Serbian SuperLiga side Voždovac along with Dragoljub Anđelković.
 He acquired condition to play in 3rd fixture of the 2014–15 season, against Rad, when he was substituted in for Ognjen Damnjanović on the beginning of second half.
 After his SuperLiga debut, he also started next match, against Čukarički.
 He left the club in the winter break off-season.

 Return to Sloga Kraljevo

-In January 2015 Marušić and Dragoljub Anđelković returned to Sloga Sloga.
+In January 2015 Marušić and Dragoljub Anđelković returned to Sloga.
 Marušić was related with Napredak Kruševac, in the winter break off-season, but he did not sign with the club.
 He started the second half-season as one of the most experienced players in the club, but he injured in 3rd spring fixture, and he did not play until 22 fixture, against Moravac Mrštane, when he scored a goal from direct free kick.
 He was in starting 11 in next fixture against Radnik Surdulica, when he renewed an injury and was substituted out during the first-half.
 Because of many injury problems, Marušić noted just 5 matches for Sloga in the 2014–15 Serbian First League season and scored 1 goal.